|Placement location||Type of Placements Offered||Restrictions/Notes|

 - Ensuring participants in the world’s sporting events compete fairly

 The Waters Electronics Design Team develops cutting edge electronics for Waters Mass Spectrometers.
 This includes bespoke high bandwidth acquisition systems, very low noise high voltage power supplies, high voltage RF, complex digital processing implementations and other instrument control logic.

 What you could be doing during your work placement

 At Waters, we believe in delivering innovative technology and system solutions to our valued customers.
-As a standout Electronics Engineer working in an industry leading Electronics Development Team, you will be responsible for the development, design and support of electronic sub-assemblies for leading edge scientific products.
+As a placement student working in an industry leading Electronics Development Team, you will be involved with the development, design and support of electronic sub-assemblies for leading edge scientific products.

-Working within the Wilmslow Electronics team will give you the opportunity to develop a full range of electronics skills: high speed digital, complex analogue, FPGAs, microcontrollers, system design, management and leadership – you will also have the opportunity to work with our offshore teams in India and Singapore.
+Working within the Wilmslow Electronics team will give you the opportunity to develop the skills learnt at university in a real working environment.
+You will be exposed to a full range of electronics disciplines: high speed digital, complex analogue, FPGAs, microcontrollers and system design.
+We also encourage to develop management and leadership skills.
+You may also have the opportunity to work with our offshore teams in India and Singapore.

 Meet one of our UKESF Scholars